antonioacruz/RLadiesDocuments/Meetup2/Objetivos.md

 ### Conteúdo/Âmbito
 Será feita uma breve introdução ao R e a bibliotecas e pacotes associados.
 Contudo, a sintax e gramática não serão abordadas de forma aprofundada neste workshop.
 A análise de dados e a interpretação da mesma análise estão fora do âmbito deste workshop, podendo ser abordadas num futuro workshop.
-A brief introduction to R and to some data visualization associated packages and functions will be given.
-However, R grammar and syntax will not be covered in detail for this workshop.
-Data analysis and data analysis interpretation will be out of the scope for this workshop.
-This can be covered in a future workshop

 ***